c-hut/password-checker/README.md

 ### Absence of sensitive files from version control

-Certain files (i.e. database and logs files) should not be publicly recorded, as they contain sensitive information that could be exploited by malicious actors.
+Certain files (i.e. database and log files) should not be publicly recorded, as they contain sensitive information that could be exploited by malicious actors.
 It's, therefore, necessary to add them to a `.gitignore` file.

 ### Secure communication